thingsdb/go-thingsdb/README.md

 ## Room

+Room type can be used to join a ThingsDB room.

 Key        | Type         | Default      | Description
 -----------| ------------ | ------------ | -----------
 OnInit     | func(\*Room) | *dummy func* | Called only once at the first join.
 This function will run before the OnJoin.